CSCfi/csc-user-guide/docs/data/sensitive-data/sd-desktop-software.md

 - [Customisation via SD Software Installer](sd-desktop-software.md#customisation-via-sd-software-installer) (no previous experience required)
 - [Customisation via Apptainer and Podman](sd-desktop-software.md#customisation-via-apptainer-and-podman) (advanced; technical expertise required).

-Please don't hesitate to contact us at @servicedesk@csc.fi (subject: SD Services) if you have any questions about the software selection.
+Please don't hesitate to [contact CSC Service Desk](../../support/contact.md) (subject: SD Services) if you have any questions about the software selection.
 We can support you in your desktop customisation.

 ## Adding software: background information and limitations

-* The virtual desktops (or virtual machines) are intentionally isolated from the internet for security reasons.
+- The virtual desktops (or virtual machines) are intentionally isolated from the internet for security reasons.
 Consequently, the process of adding supplementary software and libraries is not straightforward.

-* SD Desktop supports only open-source software; licensed software is not supported.
+- SD Desktop supports only open-source software; licensed software is not supported.

-* The absence of a network connection precludes the use of conventional installation tools such as _git_, _coda_, _cpan_ or _pip_ in their typical fashion, as these tools rely on external repositories.
+- The absence of a network connection precludes the use of conventional installation tools such as _git_, _coda_, _cpan_ or _pip_ in their typical fashion, as these tools rely on external repositories.
 Furthermore, users on the SD Desktop do not possess the necessary superuser access to execute operations requiring elevated permissions.

-* Adding extra software to SD Desktop is possible, but it involves converting the installation steps into special files.
+- Adding extra software to SD Desktop is possible, but it involves converting the installation steps into special files.
 These files are then uploaded to SD Connect and copied to your SD Desktop for installation.
 For this process, we recommend using Apptainer containers for importing the software you need, but Apptainer is not the only option.
 You can also import software for example as Appimage files, Ubuntu 22.04 compatible binaries or as source code.

 ## Customisation via SD Software Installer

 SD Software installer provides an easy-to-use tool to add some commonly used software to SD Desktop (Eg. Rstudio 4.2.2, Whisper, VSCode and GATK).
 SD Software installer is an application provided by CSC.
-Users can't add their own tools to the SD Software installer, but you can send requests for new tools to be added by contacting servicedesk@csc.fi (subject: SD Desktop).
-To access the application, please follow the step-by-step tutotorial below.
+Users can't add their own tools to the SD Software installer, but you can send requests for new tools to be added by [contacting CSC Service Desk](../../support/contact.md) (subject: SD Desktop).
+To access the application, please follow the step-by-step tutorial below.

 <iframe width="512" height="288" srcdoc="https://www.youtube.com/embed/S4hpjPy-TDQ" title="How to install software on SD Desktop" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>